APPLY with GA Futures Application

-The $35 (non-refundable) online application fee is payable at the time of application for first-time freshman applicants.
-The paper application fee is $40.
-If you submitted your application without paying the fee, you may do so by clicking here.
+Application Fee: The $35 (non-refundable) online application fee is payable at the time of application for first-year applicants.
+The paper application fee is $40 (non-refundable).
+If you submitted your application without paying the fee, you may do so through our payment portal.

-First-time freshman application processing fee is NOT required of:
+First-year application processing fee is NOT required of students who have:

-Students who registered for the SAT using a SAT fee waiver and chose the fee waiver option as their payment method after completing an application.
-Students must make sure to submit one of their official fee waivers to the Georgia College Office of Admissions for waiver to be accepted.
-Note: Waivers must be signed and mailed.
-No fax or email photocopies accepted.
+Students who receive a testing fee waiver will automatically receive College Application Fee Waivers from the test agency to use when applying to college.
+Students must send one of their official College Application Fee Waivers (not the test fee waiver) to the Georgia College Office of Admissions for the waiver to be accepted.
+Note: Waivers must be signed by the student and mailed or emailed.